wbsoft/parce/docs/source/doc.rst

 Performing multiple edits in once
 ---------------------------------

-When you want to perform multiple edits in one go, start a ``with`` context and apply changes using the slice syntax.
-Those changes may not overlap.
-The document does not change during these edits, so all ranges remain valid during the process.
+When you want to perform multiple edits in one go, start a :python:ref:`with
+<with>` context and apply all desired changes.
+The document does not change
+during these edits, so all ranges remain valid during the process.

 Only when the ``with`` block is exited, the changes are applied and the tree of tokens is updated::